Doors at 8 App Development

 Onboarding

-Our research revealed that event-goers find lengthy login and signup processes frustrating.
+The research revealed that event-goers find lengthy login and signup processes frustrating.
 Many users also reported difficulty accessing their tickets promptly at events due to cumbersome sign-in procedures.
 To address this, we designed a streamlined, user-friendly single sign-in experience.

-We enable users to personalize their app experience early on, such as configuring their location and notification preferences, but also provide a clear option to SKIP this step.
+I enable users to personalize their app experience early on, such as configuring their location and notification preferences, but also provide a clear option to SKIP this step.
 This reduces cognitive load and simplifies the sign-in process for users who may be pressed for time.

 Onboarding: Unhappy Path :(